Unity-Technologies/Standard-Assets-Characters/README.txt

 		a) On the First Person Brain, drag First Person Cameras onto the Camera Animations property
 		b) On the Legacy Cross Platform Character Input, drag StandaloneInput (located under FirstPersonInput) onto the Standalone Input property
 		c) Repeat for MobileInput and the Mobile Input property
+		d) *OPTIONAL* If the scene has a Movement Effects Library, drag it onto the Starting Movement Effect Library property located under the First Person Movement Effect Handler object
+	6) *OPTIONAL* To support Mobile Input, select MobileInput
+		a) On the Mobile Camera Sensitivity Adjustment, drag the First Person Cameras Cinemachine State Driven Camera onto the Exploration State Camera property

 ### Third Person Controller: